ClimateClara/scripts_paper_assessment_basal_melt_param/README.rst

 Scripts used for the publication "An assessment of basal melt parameterisations for Antarctic ice shelves"
 ========================================================================================================

-These are the scripts that were developed and used for the publication:
+These are the scripts that were developed and used for the publication: Burgard, C., Jourdain, N. C., Reese, R., Jenkins, A., and Mathiot, P.: An assessment of basal melt parameterisations for Antarctic ice shelves, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2022-32, in review, 2022.

-Burgard, C., Jourdain, N. C., Reese, R., Jenkins, A., and Mathiot, P.: An assessment of basal melt parameterisations for Antarctic ice shelves, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2022-32, in review, 2022.
+*If you want to play around with the parameterisations and your own data, have a look at the package multimelt: https://github.com/ClimateClara/multimelt*

 Useful functions are grouped in the package ``assess_param_funcs``.
 To install them and use them in further scripts, don't forget to run